dart-lang/site-www/src/community/who-uses-dart.md

 : The application that advertisers use to promote video ads on YouTube and other sites.
 Advertisers create accounts, setup campaigns, create ads, target them to users, and see how users are finding their ads useful, etc.
-  Built with Angular 2 for Dart.
+  Built with AngularDart.

 Google internal tool for marketing
-: Built with Angular 2 for Dart.
+: Built with AngularDart.

 [Prime APPcatalog](http://www.primeapp.it/en)
 : An interactive product catalog for tablets and smartphones.
 Built with Dart,